jonmann20/EZGui/readme.md

 EZGui
 =====

 EZGui is a class for easily laying out text with Unity's OnGUI() function.
+It is well suited for text call-to-actions, and simple notification animations.

 Live Demo
 ---------
 * [Try Demo](http://jonmann20.github.io/playground/EZGui/)
-* Be sure to resize your browser window to see the scaling happen.
+* Resize your browser window to see the scaling happen.

 Setup
 -----
 1. Add this file anywhere in the Assets folder (does NOT need to be attached to a game object in the heirarchy)
-2. Setup a target resolution, and layout your GUI relative to this.
+2. Setup a target resolution, and layout your GUI relative to this, using FULLW instead of Screen.width etc...
-3. Make a call to EZGui.init() at the start of your OnGUI() function.
+3. Make a call to init() at the start of your OnGUI() function.
-4. Use EZGui.FULLW instead of Screen.width, etc...
-5. Let EZGui handle the aspect ratio and resolution math for you.

 API
 ---
+* FULLW
+* FULLH
+* HALFW
+* HALFH
+* leftJustify
+	* Set this to true to left justify text.

 * init()
+	* Scales GUI.matrix relative to FULLW and FULLH.
+	* Resets leftJustify to false.
 	* MUST be called at the start of OnGUI().

-* GUI.Label
+* GUI.Label methods
 	* placeTxt(str, fontSize, x, y, ?color, ?dropShadowColor)
-		* Draw's str at (x, y).
+		* Draws str with center at (x, y).
 	* flashTxt(str, fontSize, x, y, ?color, ?dropShadowColor)
-		* Turns str on and of over time at (x, y).
+		* Turns str on and off.
 	* blinkTxt(str, fontSize, x, y, ?color, ?dropShadowColor)
-		* Same as flash, but with crossfade.
+		* Fades str in and out.
 	* pulseTxt(str, fontSize, x, y, ?color, ?dropShadowColor)
-		* Scales str's size in and out over time at (x, y).
+		* Scales str's fontSize [0, 9].

-* GUI.Button
+* GUI.Button methods
 	* placeBtn(str, fontSize, x, y, ?color, ?hoverColor, ?dropShadowColor)
 	* flashBtn(str, fontSize, x, y, ?color, ?hoverColor, ?dropShadowColor)
 	* blinkBtn(str, fontSize, x, y, ?color, ?hoverColor, ?dropShadowColor)